exitus1/Video-Scripts/node.md

 If your Pi ever loses power, make sure to reboot it and re-run dcrd.
 It's also a good idea to use VNC to check up on your Pi every so often.
 Also make sure you follow the Decred Project so you don't miss any new releases.

-I'd like to thank Checkmate for the original Raspberry Pi guide, and Kozel for setting up TOR.